Morgan & Morgan: 2000–2020

+2020–present

+By the early 2020s, Morgan & Morgan had been characterized in legal and business publications as one of the largest personal injury and class action law firms in the United States.
+The firm’s expansion was often attributed to a broad consumer advertising campaign that included television and radio commercials, billboards, public transit displays, social media, and sponsorships.
+Some commentators referred to its impact on regional legal markets as the "Morgan & Morgan effect".

 In 2021, Morgan fired half of his firm's marketing department.
-The staffing purge came in the wake of a controversial Morgan & Morgan national advertising campaign, "Size Matters", which was meant to convey the large scale of the firm, but was criticized as an inappropriate dick joke.
-The staffers who were fired had criticized the ad campaign's phallic implications.
+The staffing purge came in the wake of a controversial Morgan & Morgan national advertising campaign, "Size Matters", which was meant to convey the large scale of the firm, but was criticized for being an inappropriate dick joke.
+The staffers who were fired had criticized the ad campaign's implications.

+Morgan & Morgan was listed in Law360’s annual “Law360 400” survey, which ranks the largest U.S. law firms by domestic attorney headcount, appearing in the top 50 firms by size for the year 2024.

-As of 2025, the law firm had over 3,000 employees, including 1,000 lawyers in 50 states and Washington, D.C.
+As of 2025, the law firm had over 6,000 employees, including 1,000 lawyers, in more than 100 offices in 50 U.S. states and Washington, D.C.

+In 2026, a Georgia arbitrator awarded a former client of Morgan & Morgan $4.3 million for settling his case without his consent.